Community Solar

 - Renewable portfolio standard compliance through increased renewable energy generated from community solar projects (to do so, utilities must retain ownership of the renewable energy credits, which represent the environment components of this energy generation)

-- Meaningful benefits of community solar, as defined by DOE, including equitable access and consumer protections, meaningful household savings, increased resilience, community-led economic development, and solar workforce development.
+- Additional meaningful benefits including household savings, energy reliability and resilience, community-led economic development, and solar workforce opportunities.

 Program and Project Design